-Who keeps the institutional memory?Changing managers raises a lot of questions: How long will it take our new manager to get up to speed?
+Who keeps the institutional memory?Changing managers raises a lot of questions: Was there adequate onboard transition period with the previous manager?
+How long will it take our new manager to get up to speed?
 How will our new manager learn everything our old manager knew?
+Is there critical work that needs to be prioritized?
+Will this transition affect any upcoming board/annual general meetings?
 Who do residents contact in the interim?
 How will finances and records be maintained?
 Who will oversee ongoing activities and capital improvement projects?

 It’s important to understand that transitioning manager duties is a common industry practice for property management companies.
 Change can also be a great thing for your community!
 Although boards may view manager turnover as a strike against their management company, it doesn’t have to be!

-That doesn't have to be the case, says Stephanie Parker, vice president of operations at FirstService Residential.
-"Boards see the value of their management company through their manager," Parker explains.
+That doesn't have to be the case, says Phil Swaile, vice president of operations and strategy at FirstService Residential.
+"Boards see the value of their management company through their manager," Swaile explains.
 "Of course, the relationship with their manager is a key piece.
 But the broader support that both your manager and your community get from the company is just as, if not more, important."